medialab/portic-storymaps-2022/README.md

 | bibliography            | Zotero                | /src/data/bib.json    |                    | /datascript/_fetch_content.py |
 | texts                   | Google Drive (GDoc)   | /src/content/**/*.mdx | /src/summary.js    | /datascript/_fetch_content.py |

-## Middle : view data
+## Data local storage and visualizations management

-The visualizations index `/src/data/viz.json` contains the names of the `.csv` data files to be loaded via HTTP GET for each visualization.
-The `/src/visualizations/index.js` file centralizes all calls to the visualization components.
-It also automatically passes them the data as prescribed by the index of the visualizations.
-For this, the columns 'id' and 'n_chapter' must match the caller of the visualization.
-Below the visualization 'id' === 'history-dunkerque' && 'n_chapter' === 1.
+The visualizations index `/src/data/viz.json` contains the names of the `.csv` data files which are loaded in the front-end for each visualization.

+The `/src/visualizations/index.js` file is the entrypoint for all the visualizations code and components.
+It also automatically passes each visualization component the data it needs as prescribed in `/src/data/viz.json`.
+For this, the columns 'id' and 'n_chapter' *must* match the *caller id* of the visualization.
+Here is an example of how a call to the "history-dunkerque" in chapter 1 looks like:

 ```md
 Part 1